 available, it is likely that an analyst will need to add additional properties in some situations, and the Tagged Values facility is an easy to use and productive mechanism for working with these properties.

 Where to Defining Tagged Values

-find Tagged Values Ribbon: Configure > Reference Data >
+find Tagged Ribbon: Settings > Reference Data >

-v aiues UML Types > Tagged Value Types
+Values UML Types > Tagged Value Types

 Using Tagged Values

-Ribbon: Start > Desktop > Design >
+Ribbon: Start > All Windows >

-Properties > Tags
+Properties > General > Tagged Values

 Usage of the Tagged Values are additional properties

-Tagged · · ·
+Tagged (and their values) that can be set for any

-Values UML element, attribute, operation or connector.
+Values UML element, attribute, operation or

+connector.
 For example a Requirement

 element does not have a built in property

 for volatility and so a Tagged Value

-could be added providing the user with a

-could be added providing the user with a drop down list of available values: such as High, Low, Medium.
+could be added providing the user with a drop down list of available values: such

+as High, Low, Medium.

 Tagged Values are used extensively in

-could be added providing the user with a drop down list of available values: such as High, Low, Medium.
-Tagged Values are used extensively in profiles and technologies.
+profiles and technologies.
 For example

-could be added providing the user with a drop down list of available values: such as High, Low, Medium.
-Tagged Values are used extensively in
+you will use them when working in the

+BPMN Technology to set properties of

+Activities or in the Wire Framing